Clarence Jeffries: Early life

 Jeffries was born in the Newcastle suburb of Wallsend, New South Wales, on 26 October 1894.
 He was the only child of Joshua Jeffries, a colliery manager, and his wife Barbara, née Steel.
 Jeffries attended Dudley Primary School before moving onto Newcastle Collegiate and High schools.
 Apprenticed as a mining surveyor at the Abermain Collieries on the state's northern coalfields, where his father was general manager, Jeffries was noted as a cricketer and a keen horseman who took a particular interest in breeding thoroughbreds.
-In July 1912, Jeffries joined the 14th (Hunter River) Infantry Regiment, Citizens Military Force, as a private under the compulsory training scheme.
+In July 1912, Jeffries joined the 14th (Hunter River) Infantry Regiment, Citizen Military Forces, as a private under the compulsory training scheme.
 He was promoted to sergeant a year later.

 First World War

-Following the outbreak of the First World War, Jeffries was commissioned as a second lieutenant in the Citizens Military Force on 22 August 1914.
+Following the outbreak of the First World War, Jeffries was commissioned as a second lieutenant in the Citizen Military Forces on 22 August 1914.
 By this time he was in charge of the survey department at the Abermain Collieries, but was mobilised for home defence duties and the instruction of volunteers for the newly raised Australian Imperial Force at Newcastle and Liverpool camps.
-Promoted lieutenant in the Citizens Military Force in July 1915, he transferred to the Australian Imperial Force on 1 February 1916 with the substantive rank of second lieutenant, and was placed in command of C Company of the 34th Battalion.
+Promoted lieutenant in the Citizen Military Forces in July 1915, he transferred to the Australian Imperial Force on 1 February 1916 with the substantive rank of second lieutenant, and was placed in command of C Company of the 34th Battalion.
 In May, the battalion embarked from Sydney for the United Kingdom, with Jeffries aboard HMAT Hororata.
 Arriving in late June, the battalion spent the next five months training in England, during which time Jeffries was promoted to lieutenant.

 In late November 1916, the 34th Battalion was shipped to France for service on the Western Front.
 Initially posted to the Armentières sector in Belgium, the battalion did not participate in its first major battle until June 1917, when it took part in the Battle of Messines after the British and Dominion operations switched to the Ypres sector of Belgium.
 During the engagement, Jeffries received a bullet wound to the thigh while leading a reconnaissance patrol and was evacuated to the 3rd General Hospital in London.
 While recuperating, he was promoted to captain on 26 June, before rejoining his battalion in September as a company commander.